21st Century Scouting

 “One of the questions he advised us to include was 'is this player featuring in a big game?'
 It was great advice, because you can tell so much more about a player if it's an important, high-pressure match they're featuring in.”

-The clubs now develop their own bespoke scouting report templates, such as the one above, set around a series of KPIs (key performance indicators).
-Typically, these will assigned a score from one to 10.
+The clubs now develop their own bespoke templates, such as the one above, set around a series of KPIs (key performance indicators).
+Typically, each KPI will be assigned a score from one to 10.

-Once the reports are in, the platform collates them and enables searching, by team, player and scout and so on.
-There is also a planning function, which allows a Head of Recruitment, for example, to see what his each of his scouts is assigned to do.
-A calendar view includes the upcoming flights and matches of each scout.
+Once the reports are in, the platform collates them and enables searching - by team, player, scout and so on.
+There is also a planning function, which allows a Head of Recruitment to see what his scouts are up to.
+The calendar view includes the upcoming flights and matches for each scout.

 Tim Henderson, Head of Technical Player Recruitment at Swansea City, says: “It’s important to monitor the flow of information that comes into the club - which can be very large - and Scout7 enables us to do that.”

 This is where the software really comes into its own.
-When Scout7 was set up in 2001, mass-scale video didn't exist.
-Now the company has seven video centres dotted around the world processing 550 games a week.
+When Scout7 was set up, mass-scale video didn't exist.
+Now the company has seven video centres dotted around the globe processing 550 games a week.